paulbicheler/Star_Trek_Ship_Generator/readme.md

 #How it works
 Each part of the ship has a point to which the other parts are attached to.
 With a lot of magic values you can draw these parts and align them using those points to create a whole ship.

-There is a little variance to each part but not enough to recreate all of the ship featured in the TV-shows and movies.
+There is a little variance to each part but not enough to recreate all of the ships featured in the TV-shows and movies.
 Most resemble one of the famous USS Enterprise .

 ![USS Enterprise](https://en.wikipedia.org/wiki/USS_Enterprise_(NCC-1701)#/media/File:USS_Enterprise_(NCC-1701),_ENT1231.jpg "USS Enterprise (NCC-1701)")